Agreed and Uncontested Divorce

 - Alimony issues

 - The parties intended that neither would pay the other child support.
 However, they incorrectly worded their agreement.
-As a result, the Department of Revenue sought two years of back child support.
+As a result, years after the divorce was finalized, the Department of Revenue sought two years of back child support.

 - The termination date for alimony was incorrectly omitted.
 As result, the party paying alimony was forced to pay permanent alimony, when he mistakenly believed that alimony would terminate after a year or two.

-- The agreement failed to properly account for the federal income tax dependency exemptions for the parties’ minor children children.
-As a result, each year one of the parties was unable to claim a credit worth $4,000.
+- The agreement failed to properly account for the federal income tax credit for the parties’ minor children children.
+As a result, each year one of the parties was unable to claim a credit worth $3,000.